P. Craig Russell: Night Music (1984–1990)

-Other work
+Other works

 Russell inked Mike Mignola's pencils on the Phantom Stranger limited series in 1987.
 Russell illustrated issue #50 of writer Neil Gaiman's comic book series The Sandman.
 The story was titled "Ramadan" and was later included in the collection The Sandman: Fables and Reflections.
 Russell drew the first story in Gaiman's later Sandman graphic novel, Endless Nights, and adapted both Gaiman's short story "Murder Mysteries" and his children's book Coraline into comics form.
 He has adapted another Gaiman Sandman work, Sandman: The Dream Hunters, and a Robert E. Howard Conan the Barbarian story, "The Jewels of Gwahlur".
 Russell got involved with a collaborative art project with the Web-based artist group Kaleidospace in 1994.

+In 1991, Kent State University student Michael Mould began translating Ruggero Leoncavallo's opera Pagliacci into English for a comics adaptation, but died on USAir Flight 405 before he could complete it.
+Marc Andreyko finished Mould's translation as The Clowns, a one-shot written by Russell and illustrated by Galen Showman.
+Published in 1998 by Dark Horse Comics, The Clowns is dedicated in memory of Mould.

 Beginning in 2000, Dark Horse Comics published Russell's adaptation of Richard Wagner's operatic cycle, The Ring of the Nibelung as 14 comic books; in 2001, the series won two Eisner Awards: for Best Finite Series/Limited Series, and for Best Artist/Penciller/Inker or Penciller/Inker Team.
 The series since been published as a single-volume hardcover book.
 He has adapted the fairy tales of Oscar Wilde into comic-book albums from NBM Publishing.

 In December 2007, Desperado published The Art of P. Craig Russell, a 256-page retrospective of Russell's career.
 It was nominated for the 2008 Eisner Award for Best Comics-Related Book.
 A documentary feature about the artist, Night Music: The Art of P. Craig Russell, premiered at the 2008 Mid-Ohio Con in Columbus, Ohio.